 Add a little luxury to your dinner table by swapping the old paper or plastic tablecloth for a cloth version, and eliminate some needless waste in the process.
-If you're afraid that a cloth tablecloth will be a stain magnet, opt for one with spill-resistant technology (like this one, available on Amazon).
+If you're afraid that a cloth tablecloth will be a stain magnet, opt for one with spill-resistant technology, like this tablecloth from LUCKYHOUSEHOME.
 In the event of spills, liquid beads up along the surface of the cloth, giving you time to wipe it up and continue the party as planned.
-If stains do happen, they can often be lifted by the timely application of soda water or a simple spot treatment after dinner.
+If stains do happen, they can often be lifted by the timely application of carbonated water or a simple spot treatment after dinner.

-Did you know that 80% of the extra 5 million tons of waste that Americans generate during the holidays is caused by shopping bags and wrapping paper?
+Did you know that 80 percent of the extra 5 million tons of waste that Americans generate during the holidays is caused by shopping bags and wrapping paper?
 If you are ready to tackle your own holiday waste, there's more than one way to kick your wrapping paper habit.
 The most obvious solution is to give gifts without the wrapping.
 Zero wrapping doesn't have to mean zero fun!
 Add to the merriment by organizing a scavenger hunt for children.
 Hide unwrapped gifts around the house the night before, then give the kids clues to search for them on Christmas morning.
-If you're giving a gift that you feel requires wrapping, consider wrapping it in another gift of a similar theme—as in wrapping a new kitchen appliance in a charming tea towel, or a boxed brooch in a silk scarf.
-Alternatively, repurposed paper grocery bags can give a real rustic quality to the gifts under the tree, especially when adorned with a sprig from the backyard evergreen or a cinnamon stick from the kitchen spice rack.
+Alternatively, repurposed paper grocery bags or the comic pages from the Sunday newspaper can give a real rustic quality to the gifts under the tree, especially when adorned with a sprig from the backyard evergreen or a cinnamon stick from the kitchen spice rack.
 If you go this route, reuse, recycle, or compost your clever wrapping solutions when you're done with them.

 A whole lot of cooking goes into that Christmas dinner, but that doesn’t mean your waste bins or garbage disposal should be overflowing.
 Instead of tossing those sweet potato peelings, leftover bits of dinner rolls, eggshells, or coffee grounds, add them to your compost pile.
 Not only does composting make trash day a little less smelly, and provide you with nutrient-rich soil for your garden, but it makes food waste useful while reducing the methane greenhouse gas emissions that occur in landfills.
-There are many easy ways to keep a compost pile at home—indoors or out—but if you aren't able to keep one, you may be eligible for curbside compost pick-up.
+There are many easy ways to start composting at home—indoors or out—but if you aren't able to keep a compost pile, you may be eligible for curbside compost pick-up.
 Check with your municipality to learn your options.

 If your old-fashioned incandescent holiday string lights have finally fizzled out completely, it’s time to replace them with far more energy-efficient and long-lasting LED holiday lights.
 If properly stored between seasons, LED holiday lights can last as much as 25 times longer than incandescent bulbs, and draw far less energy while twinkling just as brightly.